MontclairRobotics/FRC-Programming-Guide/src/Java-Fundamentals/course/Functions.md

 # Functions

-> Functions are also referred to as methods.

 Functions are repeatable, modular blocks of code used to accomplish specific tasks.
 We can define our own functions that will optionally take input(s), do something with it, and optionally *return* an output.
 We first saw functions in the page on [Basic Syntax](./Basic-Syntax.md) where the function is called `main`.